Living Losses for the Entrepreneur: The Grief No One Talks About

 • A definition of success that once motivated you

-• A past identity you never honored, because you were too busy building the next one
+• A past identity you never honored because you were too busy building the next one

 Naming your grief does not make you ungrateful.
 It makes you whole.

-• What version of you are you becoming, and did you give yourself time to honor the last one?
+What are you grieving that no one knows about?
+What part of you has been quietly placed on a shelf?
+What version of you are you becoming, and did you give yourself time to honor the last one?

-You do not have to stay stuck in the liminal space between who you were and who you are becoming.
+You do not have to stay stuck in the space between who you were and who you are becoming.
 But you do need to honor the space you are in.

 • Speak your grief out loud, even if you are the only one listening